fastforwardlabs/mdffreport12/src/03-technical.md

 (e.g., hourly temperatures within each day).
 These variations need to be handled during discretization.
 We can remove trends by applying a differencing function to the entire dataset.
-To handle seasonality, we can explicitly include information on seasonality as a feature of each discrete sample&#151;for instance, to discretize by hour, we can attach a categorical variable representing the hour of the day.
-A common misconception regarding the application of neural networks such as LSTMs is that they automatically learn/model properties of the data useful for predictions (including trends and seasonality).
+To handle seasonality, we can explicitly include information on seasonality as a feature of each discrete sample;for instance, to discretize by hour, we can attach a categorical variable representing the hour of the day.
+A common misconception regarding the application of neural networks capable of modeling temporal relationships such as LSTMs is that they automatically learn/model properties of the data useful for predictions (including trends and seasonality).
 However, the extent to which this is possible is dependent on how much of this behavior is represented in each training sample.
 For example, to automatically account for trends or patterns